AmimaBatool/Python_Todo-List_Application/README.md

 What I Learned:
    - I learned how to build a simple command line application using Python.
    - How to store and handle multiple tasks in list.
+   - How to use dictionary, according to requirements.
    - How to create and use functions.
    - How to use loops and conditional statements.
    - How to handle basic user input and errors.